 From forest fires destroying entire communities in British Columbia, to powerful storms ripping through cities in Ontario, we’re experiencing environmental disasters made worse by climate change.
 In addition to mitigating the climate crisis, we also need to work on the preparedness and adaptation strategies, to increase the resiliency of local communities to prepare for, respond to, and recover from environmental disasters.

 Design offers a set of tools and approaches that can be useful in understanding how to work with community members, organizations, businesses, and policy makers to co-create, implement programs, and achieve the intended outcomes for climate emergencies preparedness.
-Design uses human-centred approaches to gather insights around what motivates people, how to work with diverse stakeholders, and how to navigate complexities.
+Design uses human-centred approaches to gather insights around human behaviours, how to work with diverse stakeholders, and how to navigate complexities.

-This workshop is conducted by Regenerative Space, a design studio with a mission to co-create solutions to enable resilient communities and a thriving planet.
+This workshop is conducted by Regenerative Space, a design studio with a mission to co-create solutions with community members and social and environmental organizations to enable resilient communities and a thriving planet.
 In this 2-hour interactive workshop, we will use techniques from IMPROV, user segmentation, and idea generation to understand complex environmental issues, how they relate to community living, and how to design effective interventions and drive intended outcomes.
+This workshop is free of charge.